Denise Mina

-Denise Mina is a Scottish writer active since 1996.
-Her debut novel Garnethill (1998 Transworld) was a bestseller and won the Crime Writers’ Association John Creasey Award for best debut.
+Denise Mina (born 21 August 1966) is a Scottish writer active since 1996.
+Her debut novel Garnethill (1998 Transworld) was a bestseller and won the Crime Writers' Association John Creasey Award for best debut.
 It was followed by Exile and Resolution, completing a trilogy of novels featuring Maureen O’Donnell, a survivor of childhood sexual abuse.

 Described as ‘crime writing royalty’ by Val McDermid, she was a key figure in the rise of Tartan Noir.
 Conviction (2019) was a Reese's Book Club Pick.

 Her latest novel, The Good Liar (2025) examines forensic junk science and the implications for justice.

 She is best known for her crime novels and short stories.
 Her non-fiction novel, The Long Drop, was about serial killer Peter Manuel's trial in Glasgow 1958.
 She also writes graphic novels, wrote ‘Hellblazer’ for a year, is a playwright and regularly presents television and radio.

 Biography

 Denise Mina was born in East Kilbride in 1966.
 Her father worked as an engineer.

-After serving in the Merchant Navy her father worked as a draughtsman in the oil industry.
+After serving in the Merchant Navy, her father worked as a draughtsman in the oil industry.
 During the North Sea Oil boom of the 1970s and ’80s the family lived in Paris, London, The Hague, Bergen and Invergordon.

-Her education was erratic, the family moved often, and she changed school thirteen times.
-At sixteen she attend Orpington College but dropped out.
+Her education was erratic; the family moved often, and she changed schools thirteen times.
+At sixteen, she attended Orpington College but dropped out.

-She worked in bars, cinema, a meat factory and as an auxiliary nurse in several nursing homes in Bromley and Beckenham, South London.
+She worked in bars, a cinema, a meat factory and as an auxiliary nurse in several nursing homes in Bromley and Beckenham, South London.

-After a brief spell in Galway she moved to Glasgow and attended Langside HE College.
+After a brief spell in Galway, she moved to Glasgow and attended Langside HE College.

 Career

 She graduated from Glasgow University with an LLB (Hons) in Law where she was awarded the Gilbert Forbes Medal for forensic science.

 She began a PhD at Strathclyde University Law School on The Ascription of Mental Illness to Female Offenders where she wrote her first novel Garnethill (1998).
 The trilogy was completed by Exile (2000) and Resolution (2001).
 Mina's first Paddy Meehan novel, The Field of Blood (2005), was filmed for broadcast in 2011 by the BBC, starring Jayd Johnson, Peter Capaldi and David Morrissey.

 She is known for her work across crime fiction, theatre, television, and documentary filmmaking.

+In August 2025, Mina was a guest on the Off the Shelf Podcast as part of a feature on the McIlvanney Prize.